 Code C3.
-General partner's 28% rate gain or (loss) from other rental activities.
-The 28% rate gain or (loss) from other rental activities is a passive activity amount for all general partners.
-If the amount is a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-Report a loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+General partner's 28% rate gain (loss) from other rental activities.
+The 28% rate gain (loss) from other rental activities is a passive activity amount for all general partners.
+If the amount is a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+Report a loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

 Code C4.
 General partner's general credits from other rental activities.
-Report the general credits on line 1bb of Form 3800.
+Report the general credits on line 1t of Form 3800.
 Because general credits from other rental activities are passive activity credits for all general partners, you must also include the general credits on line 3 of Form 3800.

 Code C5.
 General partner's alternative minimum tax adjustment from other rental activities.
-An AMT adjustment must be reported on line 16 of Form 6251.
-However, if the AMT adjustment is from a passive activity, it must be taken into account on line 19 with adjustments and preferences from other passive activities instead of being reported on line 16.
+An AMT adjustment must be reported on line 15 of Form 6251.
+However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with adjustments and preferences from other passive activities instead of being reported on line 15.

-Code D. Limited Partner's 28% Rate Gain or (Loss) From Passive Activities
+Code D. Limited Partner's 28% Rate Gain (Loss) From Passive Activities

 Limited partners only.
-The 28% rate gain or (loss) is treated as being from a trade or business that is a single passive activity.
-If a gain is reported, include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).

-If a loss is reported, report the loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+The 28% rate gain (loss) is treated as being from a trade or business that is a single passive activity.
+If a gain is reported, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+If a loss is reported, report the loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-Code E. Limited Partner's 28% Rate Gain or (Loss) From Other Activities
+Code E. Limited Partner's 28% Rate Gain (Loss) From Other Activities

-The 28% gain or (loss) from other activities is not subject to the passive activity limitations.
-Include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
+The 28% gain (loss) from other activities is not subject to the passive activity limitations.
+Include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).